BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/12_Custom_Commands/Unsolved/Readme.md

 Complete the following inside your script.

-- Add the command for creating a `~/research` directory to your script.
+- Add the command for creating a `~/research` directory.

+- Add the command to start a new file called sys_info.txt with the title "A Quick System Audit Script" in ~/research/sys_info.txt.
+The output of each following command should be added as a new separate line to this file.

+- Output the current date and time.
+Following it should be a blank line.

+- Modify each command of the script so that it writes all output to a file called `~/research/sys_info.txt`.

 - Add the command for finding `777` files to your script.

-- Add the command for finding the Top 10 processes to your script.
+- Add a header line "Top 10 Processes."
+On the next line, add the command for finding the Top 10 processes to your script.

-- Modify each command of the script so that it writes all output to a file called `~/research/sys_info.txt`.

 #### Bonus